 Under this tab, you’ll see different versions of the folder based on the date it was modified.

-- Once you’ve found the file, copy and save it to a desired location
+- Once you’ve found the file, copy and save it to the desired location

 [Note]: You can also copy the entire folder version by selecting the required version of the folder and then clicking the Copy button.
 Once you click Copy, you’ll be prompted to select a location to save this version of the folder.